About us

 Tyrone Elliott/

-My name is Tyrone Elliott; my Ancestral name is Tu'wu'xu'wulth, a name I've had passed to me by my father.
+My name is Tyrone Elliott; my Ancestral name is Tuwuxuwult-hw, a name I've had passed to me by my father.
 I am the son of Violet Elliott, who is Snuneymux' and a highly-regarded weaver, and Joe Elliott, who is Quw'utsun and taught me all about harvesting and passed unto me a wealth of knowledge about local plants.
-As of writing this, in 2023, I am 29 years old My partner, Jasmine Dionne , is Nehiyaw and Metis from saka wiyinawak.
-You may also see their beaded work in the shop.

 At age 13, I attended a Cedar hat workshop my mother was teaching.
 I hadn't made a hat myself before.
 It had seemed beyond me.
 I remember distinctly though, on the second day of the workshop, looking at the hat my mother had brought with her to demonstrate.
 I held that hat in my hand and studied it for what must have been 20 minutes at least.
 After a while, I looked at my mother and asked, "is it that easy?"

 I didn't mean to dismiss the amount of work it takes to make a hat.
 It was just the first time I had actually broken down the process into digestable steps.
 'Easy' wasn't the right word.
-It was still a struggle to do.
+It was still a long process.
 It just made sense to me in that moment.
-From that point on, I assigned that state of mind into every aspect of my life.
-If you don't break something down into pieces, it can be overpowering.
+That moment has seeped into how I approach any work that comes my way.

 I began co-facilitating with my mother about around the age of 20.
-It wasn't without trepidation.
-I'm no stranger to imposter syndrome.
-I didn't really think I should be up there.
-My mother's a master weaver.
-I couldn't compare.
-Over time though, I found that I have a breadth of knowledge I wasn't aware of.
+Though at first I didn't know if I should be the one teaching, I found that I have a breadth of knowledge I wasn't aware of.

 I can speak to the special kind of community-building that Cedar weaving imparts.
 There is an extraordinary beauty in a group of First Nations people learning the practices of their Ancestors.
 I have never collected Cedar alone.
 My family has always gone as a unit, each and every one of us having our dedicated tasks.